Eshco93/dxlAPRS-SHUE/README.md

 dxlAPRS-SHUE uses the APRS packages that are created by sondemod and distributed by udpbox.
 With a small adjustment of the configuration of udpbox (See section [4.](https://github.com/Eshco93/dxlAPRS-SHUE/blob/main/README.md#4-changing-parameters-for-udpbox)), the packages can not only be forwarded to multiple instances of udpgate4, but also to dxlAPRS-SHUE.

+dxlAPRS-SHUE uses the data that is sent out by sondemod via UDP.
+However, sondemod provides two different UDP streams that dxlAPRS-SHUE can use.
+On the one hand, dxlAPRS-SHUE can use the APRS packages that sondemod already sends out to various instances of udpgate4.
+On the other hand, dxlAPRS-SHUE can use the UDP JSON output that sondemod provides (recommended).
+Both options are equally easy to implement and only require a small adjustment of the configuration of sondemod (See section [5.](https://github.com/Eshco93/dxlAPRS-SHUE/blob/main/README.md#4-changing-parameters-for-udpbox)).

 The internal structure of dxlAPRS-SHUE is fairly simple, which can be seen in the next diagram.

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/221045155-69727295-3bed-4c95-a812-f56f5dd30520.png"></p>